Who Said Neural Networks Aren't Linear?: Applications

 \subsection{One-Step Flow Matching}

 Flow matching \citep{lipman2023flowmatching, song2021score} trains a network to predict the velocity field that transports noise samples to data points.
+In our setting, diffusion models~\cite{ho2020denoising} and flow matching~\cite{lipman2023flowmatching} are, from an algorithmic standpoint, equivalent under standard assumptions~\cite{gao2024diffusion}; hence we use the two frameworks interchangeably.
 Traditionally, this velocity must be integrated over time with many small steps, making generation slow.
-We train flow matching using our Linearizer as the back bone, with a single vector space ($g_x=g_y=g$).
+We train flow matching using our Linearizer as the backbone, with a single vector space ($g_x=g_y=g$).
 The key property that helps us achieve one-step generation is the closure of linear operators.
 Applying the model sequentially with some simple linear operations in between steps is a chain of linear operations.
 This chain can be collapsed to a single linear operator so that the entire trajectory is realized in a single step.

 \paragraph{Training.} Training is just as standard FM, only using the Linearizer model and the induced spaces.
 We define the forward diffusion process:

 This is a straight line in the $g$-space, mapped back to a curve in the data space.
 The target velocity is